eemilhaa/thesis/README.md

 # thesis (WIP)
 This is the LaTeX source of my thesis.

-## Building the document
+## Get the latest PDF
-To get a pdf, you need a way to build the document.
-For this, you have a few options:

-### Just give me the PDF (Build remotely with a github action)
+A PDF file with the latest changes is always available for download - Find it in the build artifacts on the Actions tab.
-A pdf file is built and uploaded automatically with a github action on every push affecting any relevant files.
+A new version is built and uploaded automatically with a github action on every push affecting any relevant files.
-You can find the pdf in the build artifacts on the Actions tab.

-### Build locally
+## Build the document locally
+More frequent builds are necessary to preview changes when writing.
+Below are two approaches for local LaTeX development.

-When building locally, the end result will be `thesis/main.pdf`.
+When building locally, the end result will always be `thesis/main.pdf`.

-#### Containerized
+### Containerized
-Run
+If you have a container engine (podman / docker) installed, you can skip all of the headache of figuring out the tex ecosystem.

+Just run
 ```console
 podman-compose up
 ```
 to build a pdf.

+If you need to debug the build, you can read the container's logs or open a shell to the container and go from there.

-#### With native packages
+### With native packages
 Everything *should* work on most general TeX distributions.

 Things you'll need: